-Once a beautiful little seafarers' village on a broad ford-like harbor, Boothbay Harbor is now an extremely popular tourist resort in the summer, when its narrow and winding streets pack with visitors.
-Still, there's good reason to join the holiday masses.
-For one, the setting is indeed picturesque.
+Once a beautiful little seafarers' village on a wide blue harbor, Boothbay Harbor is now an extremely popular tourist resort in the summer, when its narrow and winding streets are packed with visitors.
+Still, there's good reason to join the holiday masses in this picturesque place.
 Overlooking a pretty waterfront, large, well-kept Victorian houses crown the town's many knolls, and a wooden footbridge ambles across the harbor.
 From May to October, whale-watching is a major draw.

 After you've strolled the waterfront along Commercial St and the business district along Todd and Townsend Aves, walk along McKown St to the top of McKown Hill for a fine view.
 Then, take the footbridge across the harbor to the town's East Side, where there are several huge dockside seafood restaurants.